hantsy/jakartaee11-sandbox/docs/jpa.md

 ## JPQL Improvements

-Jakarta Persistence 3.2 enhances the Jakarta Persistence Query Language and introduces new syntax, while also backporting some functions and operations from SQL (Structured Query Language).
+Jakarta Persistence 3.2 enhances the Jakarta Persistence Query Language and introduces new syntax, while also porting some functions from SQL (Structured Query Language).

-### Query with select clause
+### Query without select clause

-The feature has existed in Hibernate for a long time; now it is standardized in Jakarta Persistence 3.2.
+The feature has existed in Hibernate for a long time, now it is standardized in Jakarta Persistence 3.2.

 ```java
  em.createQuery("from Book where name like '%Hibernate'", Book.class)